Kinesiology: Integrated Teacher Education Program (ITEP), BS & Credential

 Freshmen can complete lower-division general education courses.

-Transfer students can complete upper-division general education courses, major emphasis courses or electives (if applicable).
+Transfer students can complete upper-division general education courses.

 |Is there anything else I need to know about starting in this major?||